dmbarbour/glas/docs/GrammarLogicProg.md

 ### Module Layer

-        g:(def:(app:gram:(...), MoreDefs),  MetaData)
+        g:(app:gram:(...), MoreDefs)

-A grammar-logic module will compile into a simple dictionary structure and ad-hoc metadata.
+A grammar-logic module will compile into a simple dictionary structure.
 The 'g' header will become useful when integrating multiple glas languages.
 A grammar-logic module that represents an application will define an 'app' grammar containing a 'main' method.

 I propose compiled definitions be represented by independent values.
 For example, in case of `grammar foo extends bar` we integrate the compiled value of bar within the compiled value of foo rather than 'foo' referring to 'bar' by name.
 This simplifies module-layer imports, exports, and local reasoning.
 But it limits overrides to lower and higher layers: methods in a grammar, or modules in a distribution.